 It’s like a small computer on a single IC.
-It contains a processor core, ROM, RAM and I/O pins dedicated to perform various tasks.
-Microcontrollers are generally used in projects and applications that require direct control of user.
-As it has all the components needed in its single chip, it does not need any external circuits to do its task so microcontrollers are heavily used in embedded systems and major microcontroller manufacturing companies are making them to be used in embedded market.
-A microcontroller can be called the heart of embedded system.
-Some examples of popular microcontrollers are 8051, AVR, PIC series of microcontrollers,.
+It contains a processor core, ROM, RAM, and I/O pins dedicated for performing various tasks.
+Microcontrollers are generally used in projects and applications that require direct control by users.
+As it has all the components needed in its single chip, it does not need any external circuits to do its task so microcontrollers are heavily used in embedded systems and major microcontroller manufacturing companies are making them be used in the embedded market.
+A microcontroller can be called the heart of an embedded system.
+Some examples of the popular microcontroller are 8051, AVR, PIC series of microcontroller.

 Microprocessor has only a CPU inside them in one or few Integrated Circuits.
 Like microcontrollers it does not have RAM, ROM and other peripherals.
 They are dependent on external circuits of peripherals to work.
 But microprocessors are not made for specific task but they are required where tasks are complex and tricky like development of software’s, games and other applications that require high memory and where input and output are not defined.
 It may be called heart of a computer system.
 Some examples of microprocessor are Pentium, I3, and I5 etc.